hwdsl2/setup-ipsec-vpn/aws/README.md

 How to retrieve the IKEv2 credentials following the deployment?
 </summary>

-After the deployment completes, connection credentials generated for IKEv2 mode are uploaded to a newly created AWS Simple Storage Service (S3) Bucket.
+After the deployment completes, connection credentials generated for IKEv2 mode are uploaded to a newly created AWS Simple Storage Service (S3) bucket.
 The download link is then provided under the **Outputs** tab.

-Simply click on the link to download a compressed package named `profiles.zip`.
-To extract the content from the file, you will be prompted to enter a password.
-And that password is the **same one used to connect to your VPN server.**
+Simply click on the link to download an archive named `profiles.zip`.
+To extract the contents from the archive, you will be prompted to enter a password, which is the **VPN password you specified when creating the stack**.

-It's important to note that the link provided for downloading the credential package **will expire in 1 day** following the successful deployment of the stack.
-If you delete the stack, the bucket that stores the crendentials will not be deleted.
+It's important to note that the link provided for downloading the IKEv2 credentials **will expire in 1 day** following the successful deployment of the stack.
+If you delete the stack, the bucket that stores the IKEv2 crendentials will not be automatically deleted.

 To learn more about how to configure your clients using IKEv2 mode, please refer to: [Guide: How to Set Up and Use IKEv2 VPN](../docs/ikev2-howto.md).